Gas Patio Heaters

 With a self-contained source of fuel, gas garden heaters bring warmth to the furthest reaches of your pub garden, courtyard or outdoor event space.
 So, say farewell to trailing extension leads and overloaded power sockets, and bid a warm welcome to a quick, easy-to-operate outdoor heating supply.

 Not only will these heaters help you maintain a stylish outdoor aesthetic, the absence of wires and cables means one less trip hazard for busy outdoor spaces such as football grounds and concert venues.

-Which are the most popular gas patio heaters?
+Which are the most popular gas outdoor heaters?

 Due to their atmospheric glow and competitive price, gas heaters enjoy near-universal popularity.

 If you’re unsure about which model to pick, here are three of the most sought-after types of gas heater to help inspire you:

 Undeniably stylish, the dancing flame of a pyramid heater is an attractive addition to any garden.
 Whether you’re hosting an intimate evening get-together or a full-scale garden party extravaganza, flame pyramids will provide a great deal of pleasure for everyone.